paolam8770/FA25EC3/developer_log.md

 * working on find node --> kept running into issues with implementation of the dfs because i kept messing up the way to keep track of visited
 * for visited/found i initially tried doing something similar to what we did in prog3 but it turns out i didn't need anything for visited and then for found I just needed to switch from Boolean to Node type
 * only edited and worked on tree.h and dev log

+12/9

+* started working through bugs in tree (had issues in create root - was overcomplicating)
+* added comments to addnode
+* completed allocating tree memory and printall (created a print helper func for printall)

+12/10

+* uncommented items from main
+* implemented playGame
+* added comments
+* started debugging --> reworked addNode and Print, and created helper functions to fix error i was running into
+* final commit